 2 Bear right over Peat Knowe, keeping the wall and fence to your left.
 You then follow the path down the grassy slope to the head of a gully, where your path meets the wall.
 Walk to the other side of the gully, then turn right and pick your way to the edge to enjoy the views over the Devil's Beef Tub.

 3 Now follow the narrow path as it continues to descend, walking over grass and bracken - you'll get good views down into the valley.
 Eventually you'll reach an area of pasture, in front of a plantation.
 Walk to the two gates and go through the metal gate on the right.

 4 Continue downhill on the grassy bank, then go through the gate and along the rough track, swinging left round the wall of the plantation.
 Go through the gate behind the red-brick house, then continue towards the farm buildings.
-Walk between the buildings on to the tarmac track and towards the timber barn, continuing ahead to join a farm road.
+Walk over the burn and then before the metal gate at Corehead Farm turn left uphill with the burn on your left, then walk right around the back of Skirtle Cottage.
+Go through the wooden gate, turn right and go through another wooden gate, then join the gravel farm track going down towards the timber barn.

 5 You now follow that farm road along the valley bottom.
 Keep an eye out for a small area of undulating land on your right - it's all that remains of an ancient settlement.
 Eventually you'll reach Ericstane farm.

 6 Turn right, now, through a gate, then head uphill on a stony track, with woodland on your left.
 You'll soon pass an area of pronounced banks and ditches - another reminder of a former settlement - and will then come to a house.
 Shortly after the farmhouse, go through a gate, then turn sharp right, following the track as it runs by a stone wall.
 Eventually you'll reach the main road, where you cross over - take care as it's busy - and go through a gate.